Noah Isenberg

-Noah William Isenberg (born June 28, 1967) is currently the George Christian Centennial Professor and Chair of the Department of Radio-Television-Film at The University of Texas at Austin.
-He formerly served as Professor of Culture and Media at Eugene Lang College, where he was also the founding director of the Screen Studies program.
+Noah William Isenberg (born June 28, 1967) is an American film scholar and historian.
+Isenberg is currently the Charles Sapp Centennial Professor and former Chair of the Department of Radio-Television-Film at The University of Texas at Austin.
+He previously served as Professor of Culture and Media at Eugene Lang College, where he was also the founding director of the Screen Studies program.
 Isenberg received his BA in History from the University of Pennsylvania, his MA in German Literature from the University of Washington and his PhD in German Studies from the University of California at Berkeley.

 Career

-Isenberg's works include We'll Always Have Casablanca: The Life, Legend, and Afterlife of Hollywood's Most Beloved Movie,Edgar G. Ulmer: A Filmmaker at the Margins, Detour, and, as editor, Weimar Cinema: An Essential Guide to Classic Films of the Era.

-His work on Casablanca was chosen as a Summer Book of 2017 in The Financial Times, and earned a spot on the bestseller list of the Los Angeles Times.

-He is a fellow at the New York Institute for the Humanities, and was the recipient of an inaugural National Endowment for the Humanities Public Scholar Award in 2015-16.
+Positions

+Isenberg taught film studies and German at Wesleyan University from 1995 to 2004.
+In 2004, Isenberg began teaching as Professor of Culture and Media and the founding Director of Screen Studies at the New School in Greenwich Village.
+During the summer terms 2013 to 2017, Isenberg was a visiting professor of Film and Media studies at Dartmouth College, where he also held a visiting scholar position at the Leslie Center for the Humanities.
+In 2017, he was also a visiting professor of Film Studies at the University of Pennsylvania.
+In 2019, he became chair of the Radio-Television-Film department at the University of Texas at Austin, becoming Associate Dean for Professional Programs in Moody College in 2023.
+He also serves as the executive director of the university's two study-away centers in Los Angeles and New York.